rezmayyy/letsagoalv2/SUPABASE_SETUP.md

 CREATE POLICY "Users can view their own profile" ON profiles FOR SELECT USING (auth.uid() = id);

+CREATE POLICY "Users can view profiles of users with shared goals" ON profiles FOR SELECT USING (
+    EXISTS (
+      SELECT 1 FROM goals
+      WHERE goals.user_id = profiles.id
+      AND goals.shared_at IS NOT NULL
+    )
+  );

 CREATE POLICY "Users can update their own profile" ON profiles FOR UPDATE USING (auth.uid() = id);